OpenG2P/openg2p-spar-deployment/charts/spar/README.md

 ## SPAR

-Wrapper chart to install all components of SPAR.
+Helm chart to install all components of SPAR.